-Maiden were still sprinting to distance themselves from the 1980s.
+Maiden were still running to distance themselves from the 1980s.

-Harris faced the unenviable situation of rolling out his producer debut with Maiden’s A Real Live One in March 1993, while getting ready for another Maiden tour even as the lead singer announced his departure from the band.
-Dickinson would stay on for the Real Live Tour and drop out of the band in the summer of 1993.
+Harris faced the unenviable situation of rolling out his producer debut with Maiden’s A Real Live One in March 1993, while getting ready for another Maiden tour, even as the lead singer announced his departure from the band.
+Dickinson would stay on for the Real Live Tour and finally drop out in the summer of 1993.

-Kerrang! sent a writer to see the band on the road in 1993, and the writer delivered a piece that opened with a series of expletives uttered by McBrain in a hotel bar at 2 in the morning.
-It was pathetically poor journalism, dirt for dirt’s sake, but the writer was in the right place at the wrong time:
+Kerrang! sent a writer to see the band on the road in 1993, and he delivered a piece that opened with a series of expletives uttered by McBrain in a hotel bar at 2 in the morning.
+It was pretty pathetic journalism, dirt for dirt’s sake, but the writer certainly was in the right place at the wrong time:

 “Good fucking riddance!
 I can’t wait to get to the end of this tour and find a new singer.
 In my heart of hearts, I don’t want to be doing this.
 I want us to find a new singer and do a new album.
 We ain’t dead yet.”

-Harris did his best to play down the anger that seethed in his band on the 1993 tour, but failed to hide his own sense of disappointment and betrayal.
-“Personally, I think he’s maybe made a mistake, because I can’t see why he couldn’t do both his solo thing and Maiden.”
+Harris did his best to play down the resentment that seethed in his band on the 1993 tour, but failed to hide his own sense of disappointment and betrayal: “Personally, I think he’s maybe made a mistake, because I can’t see why he couldn’t do both his solo thing and Maiden.”

-What all of this was down to is predictable.
+What all of this came down to is predictable.

 At the other end of the split sat a dumbfounded Steve Harris.

-When Dickinson told manager Smallwood that the quest for his ultimate solo voice would necessitate leaving Maiden, he had suggested calling Harris to explain.
-But Smallwood nixed it, a misplaced sense of protection leading the manager to cut Dickinson off from an exchange that could have been meaningful.
+When Dickinson told manager Smallwood that the quest for his ultimate artistic voice would necessitate leaving Maiden, the singer said he would call Harris to explain.
+But Smallwood nixed it and jumped on a plane to see Harris himself, a misplaced sense of protection leading the manager to cut Dickinson off from an exchange that could have been meaningful.
 As Dickinson said many years later:

 “I should have told Rod to fuck off and done it anyway.
 We might have compared notes and I’d still have been in the band, because at least some of this was about talking – real talking, meaningful talking.”